klapo/GRL-MoBL-figures/Readme.md

 ## Requirements

-numpy
+- numpy
-scipy
+- scipy
-matplotlib
+- matplotlib
-seaborn
+- seaborn
-xarray
+- xarray
-pandas
+- pandas
-pydmd
+- pydmd newer than March 2025
-netcdf4
+- netcdf4
-h5netcdf
+- h5netcdf

 You might have to do some trouble shooting.
 This repository is provided as a demonstration, not a tutorial.